Can homeowners disconnect a defaulter’s heat and electricity? The Supreme Court upheld the procedure

 Tip: Neighbours are often nothing but trouble – just when you have to get up for work the next morning, the neighbours have opposite plans and throw a party.
 The party goes on loudly into the early hours of the morning and you’re just as sleep-deprived and grumpy.
 Or they leave for a 12-hour shift and leave their dog at home.
 The dog then barks unhappily all day and wakes up the baby you’ve just laboriously put to sleep.
 How to deal with these cases?
 Take the house rules.

-According to the Supreme Court, the obligation of the unit owner to pay contributions for the management of the house and land derives directly from the Civil Code and is one of his basic obligations.
-However, it is necessary to distinguish the payment of the contributions for the management of the house and land from the payment of services.
+According to the Supreme Court, the obligation of the unit owner to pay the contributions for the management of the house and land derives directly from the Civil Code and is one of his/her basic obligations.
+However, it is necessary to distinguish between the payment of the house and land management contributions and the payment of services.
 By paying the contributions for the management of the building and the land, the unit owner contributes to the costs related to the management of the common parts, whereas the payment of services is related to the use of the apartment itself.

 The community of owners may be the provider of the services and the unit owner the recipient.
 In this case, it may be, for example, the supply of heat and centralised hot water, water supply, sewage disposal, operation of the lift or cleaning of common areas in the building.
 In most cases, these will be so-called essential services, the supply of which the recipient of the services is usually unable to provide himself.
 The owner of the unit is of course obliged to pay the costs incurred in connection with the provision of these services to the community of owners in the form of advances and to pay any arrears after they have been settled.